charlottekies/charlottekies/README.md

 - 👋 Hi, I’m @charlottekies
 - :orange_heart: I’m interested languages, mobile development, and using what I've learned to contribute to seriously impactful, or useless but hilarious projects
 - :school: I’m currently learning SwiftUI
 - :hammer: I am building the backend of a collaborative web-based, instrument-assignments project.
-The site is built in Java, PostgreSQL, React.ts, and Next.ts, and is currently hosted on AWS.
-[Read our project wiki](https://github.com/RubySpeeders/US-Navy-Project/wiki), or check out the repo in my pinned repos below.
+The site is built using PostgreSQL, React.ts, and Next.ts, and is currently deployed to AWS, Vercel, and GitHub pages.
+[Read our project wiki](https://github.com/RubySpeeders/US-Navy-Project/wiki) [View our Site!](https://pickyourdrum.link)

 <!---